detmot5/PWMlib/PWMlib/readme.md

 MCU used in project is ATmega32

->To start using this lib just move it to workspace in you IDE
+>To start using this lib just move it to workspace in your IDE

    Created on: 3 oct 2019